mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 ^^^^^^^^^^^^^^^^^^^^

-Drivers MUST disable auto encryption when the 'bypassAutoEncryption' option is true.
+Drivers MUST disable auto encryption when the 'bypassAutoEncryption' option is true and not try to spawn mongocryptd.
 Automatic encryption may be disabled with the bypassAutoEncryption option.
 See `Why is there a bypassAutoEncryption?`_.

 extraOptions
 ^^^^^^^^^^^^